fahimtq1/multi_tier_deployment/README.md

 - `ifconfig `- to find the IP address needed
 - Type the IP address into your browser and see your application running!

 ## Automatic setup

+This stage is the easiest:

+- Navigate to the Automated_provisioning folder
+    - This folder has all the provisioning shell scripts for each VM and an updated Vagrantfile
+- `vagrant up`- after a few moments, the application will be ready!

+### Shell scripts and Vagrantfile

+These BASH scripts contain all the steps implemented in the manual setup, in a single shell script.
+The Vagrant file then runs these respective shell scripts, as can be seen below:

+## Conclusion

+The automation of the entire virtualisation process is the end goal of the project, because it solves the problems of time consumption and setup complexity.

+Using the tools in this project and implementing concepts, like IaC, allowed a lot of time to be saved, whilst still deploying a multi-tier application.